 It’s been a crazy long time.
 Life has changed quite a bit since I last posted.
-In a nutshell: I graduated my Food Studies Master’s program, moved from NYC to LA, bought my first car, started a granola company (which is on hiatus right now, more on that another time), worked as a Product Manager for a bakery brand, turned the big 3-0 (still coming to terms with that), and adopted a sweet pup with my significant other (we named her Flower after the skunk in Bambi).
+It would take awhile to share everything, but in a nutshell: I graduated my Food Studies Master’s program, moved from NYC to LA, bought my first car, started a granola company (which is on hiatus right now, more on that another time), worked as a Product Manager for a bakery brand, turned the big 3-0 (still coming to terms with that), and adopted a sweet pup with my significant other (we named her Flower after the skunk in Bambi).

 Yup.
 A lot has happened.

 In contrast, I haven’t had much time to really cook and bake in the past 22 months (well except granola, which I made a lot of).
 With a full time job and a small business on the side, my time at home cooking was cut to the bare minimum.
-I have a bit more free time now and felt that I needed to resuscitate JDP.
-Where else can I give myself full reign to be creative and also have a wonderful community to share those dishes with?
+Things have shifted a little, and I have a bit more free time now, which made me realize that I needed to resuscitate JDP.
+There are still so many recipes and stories waiting to be unveiled…what better place than this wonderful community to share those musings with but here?

 I don’t have an original concoction today, only a link to what I think is the chocolate chip cookie of this year.
 It’s my tendency to want to tweak and substitute ingredients when I see a recipe, but this time I followed the instructions to the tee.
 The cookies are so distinctly Ms. Kieffer’s invention that I felt it wasn’t my place to make alterations.
 Besides, if the New York Times says it’s amazing, you do as you’re told.

 A few notes if you’re interested:

 - The recipe yielded 11 cookies for me.
 I portioned out ten balls of dough weighing 100 grams each, which resulted in 75 grams of dough leftover.
 I pinched a little bit off the other 10 balls and ended up baking 11 cookies.